fpkmatthi/fpkmatthi.github.io/content/posts/hello_world.md

 ### Creating a new site

-Create a new site with hugo.
-init the website directory as a new git repo create a branch for the code add a theme commit push
+We're using docker to host Hugo and create a website in the shared directory.

-The `code` branch contains the code to generate the website.
+The generated code inside the new directory is then used to build the website.
+To host our website on Github Pages, we'll need the build files to be on the `master` branch, so we'll create en new branch that will contain the code.
+The website will be generated into `public` so we'll add to to our gitignore since we don't want this on the `code` branch.

+Here I'm adding a theme but this is optional.

+You can now commit and push the `code` branch to the remote repo.

 ```Bash
 docker run --rm -it -v $PWD:/src -u hugo hugo_portfolio hugo new site fpkmatthi.github.io